enggamar/Deloitte_Clothes/README.md

 ## Note-
 1- All images are Dummy

+2- I have cover and completed all stories mentioned in task sheet.

 ## Splash Screen

 1-When Click on App Icon -> It will show first splash Screen